kakoee/carND-MPC-Porject/README.md

 - epsi[t] = psi[t] - psides[t-1] + v[t-1] * delta[t-1] / Lf * dt

--Timestep Length and Elapsed Duration (N & dt): for N I tried 15,10,5 : 5 gave very bad result, 15 and 10 gave similar result. so, I chose 10 to have better performance For dt I tried 0.5, 0.2, 0.1, 0.05 : 0.5 gave bad result and prediction was not algined with the groundtruth!
+### Timestep Length and Elapsed Duration (N & dt):
+for N I tried 15,10,5 : 5 gave very bad result, 15 and 10 gave similar result. so, I chose 10 to have better performance For dt I tried 0.5, 0.2, 0.1, 0.05 : 0.5 gave bad result and prediction was not algined with the groundtruth!
 0.2 also was bad.
 0.1 worked.
-0.05 was overdesigned and reduced performance.
+0.05 was overdesigned and reduced performance.see line 9-10 of MPC.cpp

-- Polynomial Fitting and MPC Preprocessing:
+### Polynomial Fitting and MPC Preprocessing:

 The waypoints are preprocessed by transforming them to the vehicle's perspective (see main.cpp lines 113-118).
 This simplifies the process to fit a third degree polynomial to the waypoints because the vehicle's x and y coordinates are now at the (0, 0) and the orientation angle is also zero (see line 123-125 of main.cpp).

-- Model Predictive Control with Latency: for considering Latency, I adjusted the state vector considering the actuator delay, and then feed the state vector to the solver.
+### Model Predictive Control with Latency:
+for considering Latency, I adjusted the state vector considering the actuator delay, and then feed the state vector to the solver.
 I used below equation to adjust x, y, psi, and v of the state vector:  (see line 132-133 of main.cpp)